BinaryMuse/fluxxor/site/contents/what-is-flux.md

 What is Flux?
 =============

 Flux is an architecture for creating data layers in JavaScript applications.
 It was designed at Facebook along with the [React](http://facebook.github.io/react/) view library.
-It places a focus on explicit and understandable update paths for your application's state by enforcing synchrony, preventing cascading updates, and using inversion of control to drive separation of concerns.
+It places a focus on creating **explicit and understandable update paths** for your application's data, which makes **tracing changes during development simpler** and makes **bugs easier to track down and fix**.

 Fluxxor is an implementation of the flux architecture pattern.